hung0125/APK-Method-Tracker/readme.md

 Method filter = V<br>

 ## Prequisites
-Make sure the app has the right to read the external storage.
+Make sure the app has the right to write the external storage.